 - Regular fetal heart rate monitoring to detect distress

-- Assessment of uterine contractions to avoid hyperstimulation
+- Tracking uterine contractions to avoid hyperstimulation

 Frequently Asked Questions